 (a) CONTRACTOR Additions.
-CONTRACTOR, throughout the term of this AGREEMENT, shall negotiate in good faith to increase the scope of the DIVERSION efforts as new technologies and options become available.
-Such additions shall require adjustment pursuant to the Rate Methodology set forth in Exhibit B.
+CONTRACTOR, throughout the term of the AGREEMENT, shall negotiate in good faith to increase the scope of the DIVERSION efforts as new technologies and options become available.
+Such additions shall require rate adjustments pursuant to the Rate Methodology set forth in Exhibit B.

 (b) Other Additions or Deletions.
 MANAGER may direct CONTRACTOR to add or delete specific DIVERTIBLE MATERIALS, depending on new technology and market values.
-It is expected that the industry will change during the term of this AGREEMENT.
-CONTRACTOR may apply to suspend a particular item from the DIVERTIBLE MATERIAL list.
-The MANAGER will render its decision within thirty (30) calendar days, and inform CONTRACTOR, MEMBERS and AGENCY Board of Directors of the decision.
+It is expected that the industry will change during the term of the AGREEMENT.
+CONTRACTOR may apply in writing with the MANAGER for AGENCY permission to allow CONTRACTOR to suspend DIVERSION of a particular item and to delete that item from the DIVERTIBLE MATERIALS list.
+The MANAGER will render its decision on such an application within thirty (30) calendar days of receipt of the application, and shall then promptly inform CONTRACTOR, MEMBERS and AGENCY Board of Directors of the decision.

 (c) DIVERSION.
 All DIVERTIBLE MATERIALS shall be recycled.
 CONTRACTOR may not dispose of segregated DIVERTIBLE MATERIALS at any landfill without approval of the MANAGER.
 Should CONTRACTOR breach this provision, no expenses related to the transportation to, delivery to, or disposal of DIVERTIBLE MATERIALS by landfill shall be allowed.

-(d) DIVERTIBLE MATERIALS Sale.
-CONTRACTOR shall make every attempt to sell all DIVERTIBLE MATERIALS pursuant to this AGREEMENT at or above current fair market value.
-All revenues derived from the sale of DIVERTIBLE MATERIALS collected shall be accounted for and offset costs in determining the rates.
+(d) Sale of DIVERTIBLE MATERIALS.
+CONTRACTOR shall make every attempt to sell all DIVERTIBLE MATERIALS pursuant to the AGREEMENT at or above current fair market value.
+All revenues derived from the sale of DIVERTIBLE MATERIALS collected shall be accounted for and offset costs in determining the Rates.

 17.8 Additional DIVERTIBLE MATERIALS.

+In addition to those items listed in Section 17.6(b)(i) above, DIVERTIBLE MATERIALS shall include the following:

-(a) For single and all multi-unit residential CUSTOMERS, these materials include:
+(a) For all single unit and all multi-unit residential CUSTOMERS, DIVERTIBLE MATERIALS also include:

 (i) Magazines;